jasononeil/mdown/README.md

 MDown
 =====

+**This library no longer works in Haxe 3.
+Probably because it relies on such complex regular expressions, and something there changed, and they're damned hard to debug.
+For Haxe 3, in likelihood, I'll put my love behind [David Peek's haxe-markdown library](https://github.com/dpeek/haxe-markdown).
+If anyone wants to take over this library, feel free, but I think David's code base is a better base to work from.**

 This is a port of Markdown for haxe.

 If you don't know what Markdown is, it's a really easy way to write documents using nothing but a text editor.
 They look fine in normal text, but then you can convert it into pretty HTML with little effort.
 See this link: http://daringfireball.net/projects/markdown/